haverland/collectmeterdigits/README.md

 It download now all images in a "data" subfolder.
 The imagenames will be hashed for your privacy.

-After it the duplicates will be automaticly removed and finally you have a zip file with <your-esp32name>.zip
+After it the duplicates will be automaticly removed and finally you have a zip file with \<your-esp32name\>.zip

-If it is smaller than 2MB you can mail it at iotson<at>t-online.de
+If it is smaller than 2MB you can mail it to iotson(at)t-online.de

-### Can i help more ?
+### Comming Next

-Yes, you can!
+*  decribe labeling with sample images

-<TODO> decribe labeling with sample images
+*  pre-prediction via tflite